Updated March 2022

 Quality of the personal information we hold

-We take reasonable steps to ensure that the personal information we collect, use and disclose is accurate, up-to-date, complete and relevant.
-You can assist us in keeping your accurate by informing us of any updates to your personal information using our contact details below.
+We take reasonable steps to ensure that the personal information we collect, use and disclose is accurate, up-to-date, complete, and relevant.
+You can assist us in keeping your records accurate by informing us of any updates to your personal information using our contact details below.

 Can you access and correct your personal information?